george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 ### Rest Parameters (ES6)

-Handle an indefinite number of parameters.
+Rest parameters syntax (...) enables functions to accept an indefinite number of arguments as an array.

 ```javascript
 function sumAll(...numbers) {